 NASCAR does not penalize Busch or Logano for Vegas fight

-NASCAR has decided not to penalize Kyle Busch, Joey Logano of their crews for their post-race scuffle at Las Vegas Motor Speedway.
-NASCAR says the sport was built on the kind of racing that Busch and Logano did on the final laps of Sunday's race.
+NASCAR has declined to penalize Kyle Busch, Joey Logano and their crews for Sunday's post-race scuffle at Las Vegas Motor Speedway.
+NASCAR says the sport was built on the kind of racing that Busch and Logano did on the final laps of the Monster Energy race.

 Comments